Google Ads strategy for profitable SME growth

 Smart Bidding Exploration: the biggest bidding update in a decade

-Google has announced that Smart Bidding Exploration is the biggest update to bidding strategies in ten years.
-This feature explores less obvious but potentially high-value search queries, automatically adjusting bids.
+Google has announced that Smart Bidding Exploration is the biggest update of bidding strategies in ten years.
+This feature explores less obvious but potentially high-value searches, where bids are automatically adjusted.

 Practical implementation of Smart Bidding

 The new bidding strategy dynamically adjusts bids, sometimes even above your set ROAS targets, to capture more valuable traffic.
-This requires a fundamentally different mindset, as described in our performance marketing guide:
+This requires a fundamentally different mindset:

-Trust machine learning: Let algorithms discover patterns that humans miss
+- Trust machine learning: Let algorithms discover patterns that people miss

 First-party data: the new gold standard

-With the phasing out of third-party cookies, first-party data is becoming more crucial than ever.
-Companies that smartly integrate their customer data into Google Ads see significant improvements in targeting and performance.
+With the phasing out of third-party cookies, first-party data becomes more crucial than ever.
+Companies that smartly integrate their customer data in Google Ads see significant improvements in targeting and performance.
 This is especially relevant for AI automation strategies that depend on quality data.

 Implementation of Enhanced Conversions

 Enhanced Conversions use hashed first-party data to improve conversion tracking.
-According to recent benchmarks, advertisers who implement Enhanced Conversions see an average of 11% more recorded conversions.
+According to recent benchmarks, advertisers who implement Enhanced Conversions see on average 11% more recorded conversions.

 Required implementations for 2026:

-For an in-depth analysis of your current setup, consider an AI audit for your business to identify optimization opportunities.
+For a thorough analysis of your current setup, consider an AI audit for your business to identify optimisation opportunities.

 Video-first approach: from text to moving images

-The focus on video ads has exploded in 2026.
+The focus on video advertising has exploded in 2026.
 Google has introduced new tools that make it easier to create video content:

 Veo and Imagen integration